openMVG/openMVG/docs/sphinx/rst/openMVG/tracks/tracks.rst

 The openMVG library provides an efficient solution to solve the union of all the pairwise correspondences.
-It is the implementation of the CVMP12 paper "Unordered feature tracking made fast and easy" [Tracks]_.
+It is the implementation of the CVMP12 paper "Unordered feature tracking made fast and easy" [TracksCVMP12]_.

 .. _tracks2Figure:
 .. figure:: featureBasedTracking.png